30th MDG: Breaking barriers; leading from the heart

+Dozier's career has been marked by a series of significant roles and deployments.
+She completed Healthcare Services Administration Training at Sheppard Air Force Base, Texas, in 2006 and has since served in various executive positions across the Headquarters Air Staff, Wing, and Medical Group levels.
+Her assignments have taken her from the Air Force Medical Service Agency in Falls Church, Virginia, to the 20th Medical Group at Shaw Air Force Base, South Carolina, the 15th Medical Group at Joint Base Pearl Harbor-Hickam, Hawaii, and the Pentagon in Washington, D.C.

+Her deployments include serving at the Balad Theater Hospital in support of Operation IRAQI FREEDOM and at Al Udeid Air Base, Qatar, in support of Operations INHERENT RESOLVE and FREEDOM’S SENTINEL.
+These experiences have honed her leadership skills and deepened her commitment to the mission of the Air Force Medical Service.

-U.S Air Force Col. Joi B. Dozier, 30th Medical Group commander, celebrates her promotion to colonel at Vandenberg Space Force Base, Calif., Aug.
-24, 2024.
-As the Commander of 30th MDG, Dozier is responsible for developing strategic plans to ensure compliance with healthcare regulatory standards and aligning the group's efforts with Space Launch Delta 30’s priorities.
+As the Commander of the 30th Medical Group, Dozier is responsible for developing strategic plans to ensure compliance with healthcare regulatory standards and aligning the group's efforts with Space Launch Delta 30’s priorities.
+Her leadership is characterized by a focus on serving as the primary health care institution for servicemembers on Vandenberg SFB and ensuring access to care for all beneficiaries.

+Dozier's story is one of breaking barriers and leading with empathy.
+Her journey from Battle Creek to Vandenberg Space Force Base is a powerful reminder of the impact that dedicated, compassionate leadership can have on the lives of servicemembers and their families.
+As she takes on this new rank and role, Col. Joi B. Dozier continues to inspire those around her with her commitment to excellence and her unwavering dedication to public service.

 |Date Taken: